fabric8io/fabric8/docs/faqKubernetes.md

 You may find that namespaces can be shared across teams (e.g. maybe Staging contains the apps from multiple teams) so use your best judgement.
 There’s nothing stopping you just having, say, 1 namespace for all your production apps; but given companies often split ‘all of production’ into separate teams who look after different parts; its probably a case where you refactor “production” into separate production teams and they each have their own namespace per environment (they may want a Staging and Production environment for example).

-In a pure microservice world, you may have 1 namespace per environment per microservice; though that might be a bit granular for every environment (you may wish to colocate multiple microservices in the same namespace).
-Though even a single microservice might be a collection of pods and services - whether its cassandra, kafka, riak, elasticsearch or whatever.
-Really a microservice just represents a ‘chunk’ of a monolith thats built, released & managed by a separate independent team.
+In a pure Microservice world, you may have 1 namespace per environment per Microservice; though that might be a bit granular for every environment (you may wish to colocate multiple Microservices in the same namespace).
+Though even a single Microservice might be a collection of pods and services - whether its cassandra, kafka, riak, elasticsearch or whatever.
+Really a Microservice just represents a ‘chunk’ of a monolith thats built, released & managed by a separate independent team.

-If you do go the direction of one microservice per namespace; you’ll have all the Kubernetes Services you need for your app in your namespace; but they will be remote (implemented typically outside your namespace) so you’ll use [external services or service linking](services.html#exposing-services-externally) to point to the implementations you need (using _Endpoints_ rather than using the usual _pod selectors_ in [Kubernetes services](service.html)
+If you do go the direction of one Microservice per namespace; you’ll have all the Kubernetes Services you need for your app in your namespace; but they will be remote (implemented typically outside your namespace) so you’ll use [external services or service linking](services.html#exposing-services-externally) to point to the implementations you need (using _Endpoints_ rather than using the usual _pod selectors_ in [Kubernetes services](service.html)

 #### How do I browse the Swagger docs?